ippontech/blog-usa/posts/reinvent-2018-day-3.md

 ## Amazon SageMaker Ground Truth

-Anyone who has done machine learning will tell you this, creating a training dataset of good quality and correct labels are difficult and time consuming.
+Anyone who has done machine learning will tell you this, creating a training dataset of good quality and with correct labels is difficult and time consuming.

-Ground Truth allows to automate the labeling of your dataset when possible and you will be able to delegate to humans (Mechanical Turk) when the dataset is too complicate to be automatically labeled.
+Ground Truth allows to automate the labeling of your dataset when possible and you will be able to delegate to humans (Mechanical Turk) when the dataset is too complicated to be automatically labeled.

 [Amazon SageMaker Ground Truth – Build Highly Accurate Datasets and Reduce Labeling Costs by up to 70%](https://aws.amazon.com/fr/blogs/aws/amazon-sagemaker-ground-truth-build-highly-accurate-datasets-and-reduce-labeling-costs-by-up-to-70/)